martbetz/martbetz.github.io/_posts/2026-06-24-gimp-hybrid.md

 <p style="padding-top:20px;">
-We all know the score by now; so many useful plugins and scripts that used to work in GIMP 2.X are completely incompatible with 3.X, and I've a whole boatload of custom stuff that I'm not about to throw overboard!
+We all know the score by now; so many useful plug-ins and scripts that used to work in GIMP 2.X are completely incompatible with 3.X, and I've a whole boatload of custom stuff that I'm not about to throw overboard!
 Yet fear not, young Bob&nbsp;— there's a very simple solution!
 </p>

 [GIMP Hybrid](https://portable-linux-apps.github.io/apps/gimp-hybrid.html) is a specific (experimental) "flavor" of GIMP that's based on GIMP 2.X and distributed as an AppImage — this means I can run it alongside my 3.X installation without any conflicts or issues, and I can fire it up whenever I need to use my goodies!